 Red Quinoa with Roasted Butternut Squash, Dried Cranberries, and Pumpkin Seeds

 Lately quinoa has become more and more trendy, making the transition from only being available in health food stores to now being everywhere from nationwide supermarkets to restaruant menus.
-I first heard of quinoa many years ago from a friend who was diagnosed with wheat sensitivity.
+I first heard of quinoa many years ago from a friend who was diagnosed with gluten sensitivity.
 Quinoa, which is the seed of a flowering plant, is related to spinach and beets.
-It is not a grain, but is treated like one in recipes.
-It is suitable for those who suffer from celiac disease and maintain a gluten-free diet.
+Scientifically it's not a grain, but it's treated like one in recipes.
+It's suitable for those who suffer from celiac disease and maintain a gluten-free diet.
 The pseudocereal, as it is officially termed, originates from the Andean region of South America.
 It was considered sacred in Incan society, second in importance to the potato, and followed by corn.
-The Spanish conquistadors disliked quinoa, suppressed its production, and it never gained popularity outside of South America.
+The Spanish conquistadors disliked quinoa, suppressed its production, and it never gained popularity outside of South America, that is, until now.

 To prepare quinoa, wash the seeds in a sieve under running water or in a bowl in a few changes of water.
 The reason why is to remove a naturally occurring compound that causes the seeds to taste bitter but serves as a natural deterrent from birds who would otherwise destroy crops.
 Most commercially sold quinoa is prewashed of this film.
 Quinoa cooks very quickly: Simmer it in double the amount water or stock for about 15 minutes.
 You know it's cooked when the curlicue emerges from the seed.
 It has a nutty flavor and slightly chewy texture, not unlike rice.
 In this recipe, I combine red quinoa with roasted butternut squash and onions.
 Garlic and ginger add depth of flavor, the pumpkin seeds, crunch, and the dried cranberries, a touch of sweetness.
 Try this nutritionally rich food whether on a diet or just to try something new.
 Even the health food cynic will appreciate the uniqueness of quinoa.